vitejs/vite/docs/guide/build.md

 ### Relative base

 If you don't know the base path in advance, you may set a relative base path with `"base": "./"` or `"base": ""`.
-This will make all generated URLs to be relative from each files.
+This will make all generated URLs to be relative to each file.

 :::warning Support for older browsers when using relative bases